pierre-rouleau/pel/README.rst

 - PEL **extends Emacs documentation**:

-  - PEL provides **over 125 PDF topics oriented reference sheets** with hyperlinks to Emacs manuals, external packages, articles and other references.
+  - PEL provides **over 130** `PDF topic-oriented reference sheets`_ packed with symbol annotated, colour coded key bindings and command descriptions, with hyperlinks to Emacs manuals, external packages, articles and other useful references.

     - See the `PEL Index PDF`_ as a starting point.
 For the best user experience, use a browser, like Firefox, that can render the PDF inline